TIGRLab/tigrlab.github.io/members/index.md

 Building on work I have completed during my graduate training, I will be pursuing additional investigations of genes that may predict depressive symptoms (which are highly prevalent in late-life dementia), as well as cognitive decline in younger individuals with schizophrenia.
 I expect that my future work on the interactive relationships between risk genes in disease-related pathways, as well the as effect of lifestyle and environment on the activity of these pathways, will yield a new understanding of why and how diseases such as Alzheimer’s and schizophrenia develop, leading to novel biologically-informed and individually-tailored intervention strategies.

-My plan as a researcher is to pursue post-doctoral training following the defence of my PhD, as I believe that the accelerating pace of mental health research, facilitated largely by the availability of new collaborative large-scale datasets, promises many exciting breakthroughs in the coming years.
+My plan as a researcher is to pursue post-doctoral training following the defense of my PhD, as I believe that the accelerating pace of mental health research, facilitated largely by the availability of new collaborative large-scale datasets, promises many exciting breakthroughs in the coming years.
 My ambition is to make critical contributions to this progress by expanding our knowledge of genetic systems, brain structure, and early risk for cognitive decline, with the ultimate goal of nullifying the growing burden of mental illness in Canada and around the world.

 [Download CV](/files/daniel.felsky.cv.pdf)